Discover all the tax services we offer

 The Windfall Elimination Provision also applies to individuals who held jobs that generally do not participate in the US social security, such as jobs in the private sector.

 To evaluate whether benefits will be reduced the Social Security Administration has several other tests, one of which is the Foreign Work Test.
-The Foreign Work Tests dictates that benefits are to be reduced once an individual works over 45 hours in a month outside of the United States, whether as an employee or self-employed.
+The Foreign Work Tests dictate that benefits are to be reduced once an individual works over 45 hours in a month outside of the United States, whether as an employee or self-employed.
 Furthermore, those individuals working in a country that has a Social Security Agreement with the US, and therefore exempt from US Social Security, will be held to the test and have benefits reduced.

 This test is not relevant to an individual that has already hit retirement age, or those who are still covered under the US Social Security system while residing abroad.
 This usually is the case when individuals move abroad but remain on a US payroll system (still employed by the US entity).